aedart/model/README.md

         NameTrait,
         DescriptionTrait;

-    public function getDefaultShortDescription(){
+    public function getDefaultDescription(){
         return "This person has no description";
     }
 }
 ```

-Given the implementation we just made, each person which doesn’t have a short description will simply contain a default text, stating that the given person has no description.
+Given the implementation we just made, each person which doesn’t have a description will simply contain a default text, stating that the given person has no description.
 The same is possible for name, id and all other sub-packages, if you need to provide default data.
 However, this being said, you could also create your own trait, which achieves the same;

 ```
 #!php